 Doin’ stuff like…what?

 Chillin’.
 Doin’ music.
 This is in like ’94.
-Madball jumped off before my first band, Crown of Thorns, did.
+Madball jumped off before my first band, Crown of Thornz, did.

 So what was the first official DMS band?

 I would say Dmize was.
 They started playing in ’90.